aiddata/geo-datasets/datasets/modis_lst/README.md

 1. Create an account for (https://urs.earthdata.nasa.gov/)[https://urs.earthdata.nasa.gov/]

-2. Review the config.ini file
+2. Review the config.toml file
     - Add your Earthdata username and password (remember not to share these, e.g. in code contributions!)
     - Specify which years you'd like to process as a comma-separated list
     - Pick which run parameters you'd like, in accordance to the Dataset class